How parental leave entitlements can be used in New Zealand

 Extended leave

-Extended leave can follow primary carer leave, giving eligible employees more time off.
+Extended leave can follow primary carer leave, providing eligible employees with additional time off.

 Maximum duration: 52 weeks (which includes any primary carer leave the employee takes)